- Instructors: Dr. Erin DiCaprio & Dr. Nina Parkinson

 UC Davis and North Carolina State University are partnering to offer a “blended-learning” Acidified Foods Manufacturing School.
-Blended learning means that there is an on-line component (NC State) and an in-person component (NC State or UC Davis).
+Blended learning means that there is an on-line component (NC State) and an in-person component (UC Davis).

 ACIDIFIED FOODS MANUFACTURING SCHOOL

 The Acidified Foods Manufacturing School provides instruction in food handling techniques; food protection principles; personal hygiene; plant sanitation; pH controls; critical factors in acidification, and more.

 This school is intended for and directed at the level of operating supervisors of acidified foods processing and packaging systems in acidified food establishments.
 The course will qualify commercial operators of food processing facilities producing acidified foods (e.g., acidified vegetables, salsas, sauces) to meet the requirements of the umbrella good manufacturing practices (GMP), and the specific federal regulatory requirements for acidified low acid foods (21 CFR Part 114).
 The state of California requirements for these foods (California Department of Public Health Cannery Inspection Program) will be covered in the UC Davis in-person Segment 2 class.